dvdgeroconnell/PODA-coursework/README.md

 # PODA-coursework
-## Coursework for the Principles of Data Analytics module
+Coursework for the Principles of Data Analytics module
+***

+## About This Project
 This repository contains:
 - penguins.ipynb, a Jupyter notebook which retrieves and analyses the Palmer Penguins csv file.
 - iris.ipynb, a Jupyter notebook which retrieves and analyses the iris data set.
   The Python pandas and numpy packages are used to analyze and visualize the data.
   The iris notebook was created following along with the week 08 video series.

-## Test Code
-Created test-code folder 3rd March 2024 to hold any files associated with test and lab work, but not
+- test-code, a folder for test-code created 3rd March 2024 to hold any files associated with test
-required for the Palmer penguins notebook.
+  and lab work, but not required for the Palmer penguins or iris notebooks.

+## How To Use
+Jupyter notebooks may be opened in any appropriate editor.
+They both include Markdown test and
+Python code.
+Any code in the Test Code folder should be standalone Python files that can be run independently.
+Any package dependencies are captured as import commands.

+## Contribute

+## Author